TheFauxDreamer/nuzlocke/README.md

 - **Streamer mode** - clean overlay window for streaming your run
 - **Import/export** - save your progress as a file to backup or share
 - **Shiny support** - you caught a shiny on your run?
 Totally legit?... you can show the shiny sprite variant!
+- **Mix & Match Generations** - playing a Gen 3 ROMhack with pokemon from Gens 1-7?
+You can do that.

 ## How it works